prof-manini/emacs-starter-kit/README.rst

 will download further packages from ELPA_; I usually do that from the command line executing the following two commands in row::

-  $ emacs -q -l ~/.emacs.d/init.el
+  $ emacs --batch -l ~/.emacs.d/init.el
-  $ emacs -q -l ~/.emacs.d/init.el -f recompile-init
+  $ emacs --batch -l ~/.emacs.d/init.el -f recompile-init

 I recommend redoing the latter whenever seems reasonable, that is after any configuration tweak you may do.